mohitsharma29/Awesome-Learning-with-Label-Noise/webly-supervised.md

 Y. Gong, Q. Ke, M. Isard, and S. Lazebnik.
 A multi-view embedding space for modeling internet images, tags, and their semantics.
 IJCV, 106(2):210–233, 2014

+Chen, X., Gupta, A.: Webly supervised learning of convolutional networks.
+In:
+International Conference on Computer Vision (ICCV).
+IEEE (2015)